wnxyz/wnxyz/README.md

 - 👋 Hi, I’m Luke
 - 👀 I’m interested in Web Dev
-- 🌱 I’m currently learning svelte
+- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me on Discord @Luke.#0662
+- 📫 How to reach me on Discord wnxyz

 <!---
 lukeyyyyyy/lukeyyyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.